tu-delft-library/il-master-thesis-guide/book/conclusion.md

 Thank you for consulting this guide!
 We hope you have all the information you need to get started on working with information throughout your master thesis journey.

 We would love to hear what you thought about the guide!
-You can fill out <a href=https://forms.cloud.microsoft/e/1qwXk7RsgN target=_blank>our survey</a>, or contact the project leader Lisanne Walma via l.w.b.walma@tudelft.nl.
+For questions or comments, you can contact the project leader Lisanne Walma via l.w.b.walma@tudelft.nl.
+You can also provide feedback via <a href=https://forms.cloud.microsoft/e/1qwXk7RsgN target=_blank>our survey</a> or use the GitHub button on top to open issues or suggest specific edits for a specific page.

 ## Additional Resources